arn-foto/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 - [ ] Please fork and clone this repository.
 This repository has a starting application called todos.
 You must start working from there.
 Regularly commit and push your code as appropriate.

 - [ ] The initial application contains the model for the users table.
-Endpoints are already created and the structure for auditing fields is in place.
+Endpoints are already created and the structure for auditiong fields is in place.
 You are adding the model for the todos table and updating the services to work with the new table.

 - [ ] TODOS
   - `todoid` primary key, not null long